tylertitsworth/5th-age-srd/Classes/Wizard.md

 ## Skills

-Wizards get 2 skill points in any Intelligence or Wisdom skill like Arcana, Biology, and Craft.
+Wizards get 2 skill points in any Intelligence or Wisdom skill like Arcana, Nature, and Craft.

 ## Gear